-- Pupils will understand how the NSPCC helps children and young people. - They'll understand what you'll be doing during the Childhood Day Mile and how they'll raise money for the NSPCC. - They'll feel motivated, willing, and proud to make a difference.
+- Pupils will understand how the NSPCC helps children and young people. - They'll understand what your fundraising event is, and how they'll raise money for the NSPCC. - They'll feel motivated, willing, and proud to make a difference.

 Teacher's notes